Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Your beta-blocker decreases your heart’s workload and helps it beat more regularly.
+It can also help increase your heart's pumping ability.
 This can reduce chest pain.
 It may also lower your blood pressure.
-This medication is sometimes used to treat other medical problems.
+This medicine is sometimes used to treat other medical problems.

 The name of my beta-blocker is: _____________________

 I’m taking it for: _________________________

 Read the fact sheet that comes with your medicine.
 Ask for a sheet if you don’t get one.

 Take your beta blocker exactly as directed.
 Follow the directions on the label.

 Take your medicine at the same time or times every day.